A World Premiere Commissioned by The Coterie Theatre

 By Michelle Tyrene Johnson

-This NEA award-winning play intertwines present day with the last segregated days of Fairyland amusement park.
+This National Endowment for the Arts award-winning play intertwines present day with the last segregated days of Fairyland amusement park.
 Inspired by overlooked Kansas City history!